dantheman454/habit_app/docs/mindmap/assistant_chat_mindmap.md

 # Assistant Chat System Mind Map

-This document provides a comprehensive overview of how the assistant chat works in the habit application, from user input through execution and feedback.
+This document provides a comprehensive overview of how the assistant chat works in the task/event application, from user input through execution and feedback.

 ## System Architecture Overview